TheEEs/attendance/README.md

 ## Installation

-You need `Docker` and `Docker Compose` installed on your computer, and some way to expose your app to the Internet so users can access to it.
+You need `Docker` and `Docker Compose` installed on your computer, and some ways to expose your app to the Internet so users can access to it.

 #### Running in production
-Firstly, let's modify parameters in `.env.production` to fit your needs.
-Here's we have:
+Firstly, let's modify variables in `.env.production` to fit your needs.
+Here we have:

 * MAILTRAP_API_KEY: API key used to send email via Mailtrap.
 * APP_DOMAIN: The domain that Clearance uses to determine host of password reset link.
-* RAILS_SERVE_STATIC_FILES: Tells rails app to serve static assets otherwise you should include an addition container for serving static assets in `/app/public` directory.
+* RAILS_SERVE_STATIC_FILES: Tells rails app to serve static assets otherwise you have to launch an addition service to serve static assets in `/app/public` directory.

-After making sure everything is OK, in your terminal, type:
+After making sure everything is ready, in your terminal:
 ```bash
 $ docker-compose -f docker-compose.prod.yml up -d
 ```

 #### Running in development
-In your terminal, type:
+In your terminal:
 ```bash
 $ docker-compose -f docker-compose.dev.yml up -d
 $ docker-compose -f docker-compose.dev.yml exec web /bin/sh